Fairy Tales

 What, you don't like it?
 So leave me alone about fairy tales.
 That's the kind of story about fairies that I know.

-tagged Fantasy Eodea Fairy Tales Unicorns
+tagged Unicorns Fantasy Eodea Fairy Tales Raaji

 Cold Summer Night